 Currently, we have 23 volunteers who between them provide an incredible 250 hours of support to people in need each month.
 It all adds up to a significant benefit not only to those who use Listening Ear’s services, but also to our staff, the local community and to the volunteers themselves.

-We are currently looking for volunteers to deliver a minimum of 3 counselling/volunteering hours per week in the following areas:
+We typically ask for volunteers to deliver a minimum of 3 counselling/volunteering hours per week in the following areas:

 - Associate Counsellors (qualified adult counselling volunteers) to be located in Kirkby, Knowsley

 - Associate Counsellors (qualified CBT therapists) looking for experience of providing Occupational Health Counselling

 - Associate Counsellors experienced in working therapeutically with children and young people

 - Placement Counsellors (students studying Level 3 Diploma minimum) looking to support delivery of children and young people’s group therapy in either Wirral or Whiston (working alongside a qualified CYP counsellor)

 - Placement Counsellors (students studying Level 3 Diploma minimum) looking to support delivery of adult counselling in either Halewood or Whiston

 - Administrators in a range of disciplines: Receptionists, Administrators, Press & Marketing Specialists and Data Analysts